ℹ️Glossary

 For more information, refer to the Bilan Carbone® methodological guide.

-Exercise caution and discernment according to the risk associated with the task performed and the trust placed by clients and intended users, and have the necessary competencies to undertake the evaluation (adapted from the standard ISO 14066:2023)
+Exercising caution and discernment according to the risk associated with the task performed and the confidence placed by clients and intended users, and having the necessary competencies to undertake the evaluation (adapted from the standard ISO 14066:2023)

 Assessment review

-Perform an inspection of the state of an assessment against the requirements of a standard
+Carrying out an inspection of the state of an assessment with regard to the requirements of a standard

 DREAL

-Regional Directorate for Environment, Planning and Housing.
-These are decentralized services of the French State, under the joint authority of the Ministry of Ecological Transition and Solidarity and the Ministry of Territorial Cohesion.
+Regional Directorate for the Environment, Planning and Housing.
+These are decentralised services of the French State, under the joint supervision of the Ministry of Ecological Transition and the Ministry of Territorial Cohesion.

 Activity data

-Quantitative measure of a given activity that causes GHG emissions or removals (adapted from standard NF ISO 14064-1:2018).
+Quantitative measure of a given activity that causes GHG emissions or removals (adapted from the NF ISO 14064-1:2018 standard).

 Direct GHG emissions

-GHG emissions from sources owned or controlled by the legal entity / organisation (adapted from the standard NF-ISO 14064-1/2018).
+GHG emissions from sources owned or controlled by the legal entity / organisation (adaptation of the NF-ISO 14064-1/2018 standard).

 Indirect GHG emissions

-GHG emissions that result from the operations and activities of the legal entity / organisation but originate from GHG sources not owned or controlled by it (adapted from standard NF-ISO 14064-1:2018).
+GHG emissions that result from the operations and activities of the legal entity / organisation but that come from GHG sources not owned or controlled by it (adapted from the NF-ISO 14064-1:2018 standard).

 Process ensuring the reliability and transparency of assessments and their results.
 It also makes it possible to identify blocking points and improvements between two assessments of an organisation.

-The evaluation includes the verification and validation of assessments, and follows the instructions described in this methodological guide.
+The evaluation includes the verification and validation of assessments, and follows the guidelines described in this methodological guide.

 Evaluation team

 Person(s) responsible for the verification and validation of the assessment.
 The entire evaluation team is trained in the Bilan Carbone® method.
 The evaluation team is led by an evaluation lead.
-They are trained and certified in assessment evaluation.
+They are trained and certified in the evaluation of assessments.

-The entire team meets the following competencies and principles:
+The whole team meets the following competencies and principles:

 Evaluation expertise (training and certification)